HTTPArchive/almanac.httparchive.org/src/content/en/2022/page-weight.md

 ## Page weight by the numbers

-No we know what we are primarily interested in when considering page weight, let's dive into the details.
+Now we know what we are primarily interested in when considering page weight, let's dive into the details.

 ### Requests volume